uninformedbiology/uninformedbiology.github.io/source/_posts/2013-12-22-a-problem-with-biohacking-and-magnetic-implants.markdown

 categories: MRI biohacking implants
 ---

 Installing computers and magnets within one's own body is occuring today for reasons other than critical medical concerns.
-One man placed magnets in his ear so he can have embed headphones into his head ([biohack.me][0].)
+One man placed magnets in his ear so he can have embeded headphones into his head ([biohack.me][0].)
 Another man implanted a smartphone size device into his arm to do things like monitor his vital signs ([time.com][1].)

 I would propose a simple issue with implanting devices like this into your body.
 What if you need an MRI?
 Magnetic Resonance Imaging uses extremely powerful magnets (0.5 to 7 Tesla) to essentially line up every hydrogen ion in your body to make detailed images of a region inside your body.
 If you have a bunch of metal in your body you can't get an MRI without ripping out the implants.
 To me this is a deal breaker; no implants for me.